r-lyeh-archived/moon9/README.md

 - [moon9::unicode](https://github.com/r-lyeh/moon9/tree/master/src/moon9/string/unicode), vector of unicode codepoints
 - [moon9::wink](https://github.com/r-lyeh/moon9/tree/master/src/moon9/wink/sleep)

-## Roadmap for 'next' branch
-- To write

-## Supported Desktop Platforms
-- Microsoft Windows XP+

-## Supported Mobile Platforms
-- None :D

-## Supported compilers
-- Microsoft Visual Studio 2012

-## Supported build systems
-- CMake
+## Bug Reporting and Feature Requests
+If you find a bug in a Sample, or have an enhancement request, simply file an [Issue](https://github.com/r-lyeh/moon9/issues) and send a message (via github messages) to the Committers to the project to let them know that you have filed an [Issue](https://github.com/r-lyeh/moon9/issues).

 ## License
 The project is open sourced under the MIT license.

-## Bug Reporting and Feature Requests
-If you find a bug in a Sample, or have an enhancement request, simply file an [Issue](https://github.com/r-lyeh/moon9/issues) and send a message (via github messages) to the Committers to the project to let them know that you have filed an [Issue](https://github.com/r-lyeh/moon9/issues).

 ## Disclaimer
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED,